 Whether you are a first-time homebuyer or not, it is certain you are looking for a mortgage lender to take your loan application.
-You might have done researches, gotten a preapproval, ask for referrals, and done all you are supposed to do.
-But all these are not enough to make the right choice.
+You might have done the research, gotten a preapproval, asked for referrals, and done all you are supposed to do.
+But oftentimes this is not enough to make the right choice.
 The question is: how do you choose the most appropriate lender to take on the greatest deal of your life?
 Here are five tips to help you choose the best fit.

 There are different types of mortgage available to home buyers.
 Identifying each one of them can make it easy for you to make the right choice.
 Mortgages are classified into two main types – the conventional and the Government-backed mortgage.

-It referred to the mortgage from private lenders and not insured or backed by the government.
-A conventional mortgage is more expensive than the government-backed mortgage.
-Also, the loan requirement is usually higher than the other type.
-For example, you are required to make a down payment of up to 20% of the principal amount.
+A conventional mortgage refers to a mortgage from private lenders;it is not insured or backed by the government.
+A conventional mortgage is more expensive than a government-backed mortgage.
+Also, the loan requirement is usually higher than the other.
+For example, you are required to make a down payment of up to 20-percent of the principal amount.
 Similarly, your credit score, loan to value ratio and other expenses are higher.

 The government-backed loan is insured and backed by the federal government and they include: